-The Mass Observation Project (MOP) is a unique UK based national life writing project about everyday life in Britain.
-It is a valuable resource, for research, teaching and learning.
-With its link to the original Mass Observation, it captures the experiences, thoughts and opinions of everyday people in the 21st century.
+The Mass Observation Project (MOP) is a unique national life writing project about everyday life in Britain, capturing the experiences, thoughts and opinions of everyday people in the 21st century.

-The MOP differs from other similar social investigations because of its historical link to the original Mass Observation and because of its focus is on voluntary, self-motivated participation.
-It revives the early Mass Observation notion that everyone can participate in creating their own history or social science.
-The Mass Observers do not constitute a statistically representative sample of the population but can be seen as reporters or “citizen journalists” who provide a window on their worlds.
+It differs from other similar social investigations because of its historical link to the original Mass Observation movement and because of its focus on voluntary, self-motivated participation.
+The 'Observers' do not constitute a statistically representative sample of the population but can be seen as reporters or “citizen journalists” who provide a window on their world.